OMEX Strangle Strategy

 What is a strangle on OMEX?

 A strangle on OMEX is the strangle strategy applied to OMEX (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With OMEX stock trading near $0.90, the strikes shown on this page are snapped to the nearest listed OMEX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With OMEX stock at $0.91 on the most recent close, the strikes shown on this page are snapped to the nearest listed OMEX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are OMEX strangle max profit and max loss calculated?